tamagusko/spade/team.md

     <a href="https://www.linkedin.com/in/juliana-carvalho-cortes-silva/" target="_blank">Juliana Carvalho (CCO)</a>
 </p>

-Description Juliana.
-PhD candidate in transport systems at the University of Coimbra, Portugal.
-Research applications of artificial intelligence (AI) in transport and mobility of the future.
-Especially interested in machine learning (ML) algorithms, computer vision and intelligent transportation systems (ITS).
+PhD candidate in Transport Systems at the Faculty of Engineering, University of Porto, and INESC TEC.
+Drawing from diverse experiences in rights-based policies, sustainability, climate change, education, and collaborative planning, Juliana offers a comprehensive skill set and an interdisciplinary perspective to her work.

 ---